 Aoyama, as a character, is absolutely adorable.
 Watching him avoid getting dirty and sanitizing soccer equipment as a stylized super-deformed character is too cute for words.
 In order to clean his own classroom to perfection, he will tucker himself out before even starting practice.
 It’s not the lines of dialogue that make Aoyama so cute to watch; after all, he barely says anything.
 It’s his movements that make him such a delight to watch, making anime the perfect medium to get to know him in.

 What makes Aoyama most appealing as a character, however, is realizing that, despite this (somewhat irrational) fear of filth, he is still willing to sacrifice himself in order to help his team.
 Whether it’s scrubbing each and every soccer ball with a brush late into the night to make sure they’re ready for the next practice or getting himself dirty in the last five minutes to make the goal to win the game.
 Aoyama’s fear might be more of an illness, but he does his best to overcome it because of his love of the game and his teammates.

 With a large cast of characters, including a group of “three stooges,” a girl in love with Aoyama whose hobby is “lock-picking,” and a rival soccer player with bulging muscles who isn’t afraid to show them any chance he gets, I look forward to see how the nonchalant Aoyama will interact with them and find even more ways to avoid getting dirt on his clothing.

-Cleanliness Boy!
+Clean Freak!
 Aoyama kun will premiere in Japan on July 2.
-No streaming has currently been announced.
+It is streaming on Crunchyroll with subtitles.